 Mam Tor is somewhat challenging to access via public transport, but a few indirect options exist:

 Train to Edale: Edale’s train station is serviced frequently by trains running between Manchester and Sheffield.
-From the station, it’s a 1-hour uphill walk to Mam Tor’s viewpoint – a feasible option if incorporated into a day out.
+From the station, it’s a 1-hour uphill walk to Mam Tor’s viewpoint (a popular Edale walk) – a feasible option if incorporated into a day out.

 Train to Hope & Bus to Castleton: An alternative is to continue on the train, one more stop (or one less, depending on your direction from Sheffield or Manchester), and disembark at Hope station.
 Subsequently, you can take a bus to Castleton and embark on a longer trek.